 So let me ask you this.
 When was the last time you said to yourself, either out loud to inside your head, “I am proud of you” and really meant it?
 I don’t mean saying it affirmation style every day to try to make yourself believe it.

 If you can’t remember the last time you did this, it is time to start being more proud of yourself.

 Related post – Stop Listening to Other People’s Opinions and Start Believing in Yourself

 While friendships are wonderful, they can also come with challenges particularly when people are struggling with feelings of envy or jealousy.

-Friends (yes even the best ones) can sometimes compete, compare and copy you.
+Friends (yes even the best ones) can sometimes compete, compare, and copy you.

 Jealousy and envy can raise their ugly head in the best friendships from time to time.

-I have to admit I feel into this trap when I was younger.
+I have to admit I fell into this trap when I was younger.
 I looked up to one of my friends and tried to be more like them.
 Ultimately it didn’t work, causing some painful lessons along the way.